eliotstock/host/STAKING.md

     1. `lighthouse --network mainnet --datadir /data/lighthouse/mainnet bn --execution-endpoint http://localhost:8551 --execution-jwt /data/jwtsecret --checkpoint-sync-url https://beaconstate.ethstaker.cc`
         1. Get the checkpoint sync URL from https://eth-clients.github.io/checkpoint-sync-endpoints/
         1. See this thread in the Lighthouse Discord for more details o checks: https://discord.com/channels/605577013327167508/605577013331361793/1019755522985050142
-1. Each time the server starts, run these three processes.
+1. Each time the server starts, run these four processes.
 For mainnet:
     1. Run `tmux`.
 Refresher:
         1. Create three panes with `C-b "`
         1. Move around the panes with `C-b [arrow keys]`